andre-maree/JZipAppendBlob/README.md

 List<object[]> dataObject = JsonConvert.DeserializeObject<List<object[]>>(decompressed);
 ```

-It is possible to manually unzip the blob data with a common zipping tool.
+It also is possible to manually unzip the blob data with a common zipping tool.
 To make the JSON valid, simply replace the last ',' character with a closing ']' character.